cjdbarlow/Part-One/neuromuscular-monitoring.md

     * Two identical contractions occur in normal muscle
     * Amplitude of the second burst is reduced in partially paralysed muscle
     DB ratio is similar to the ToF ratio, but is easier to assess clinically.
+    * A ratio > 0.9 is required for adequate reversal

 * **Single twitch**